samanthagburek/KUSS-repo/ProgressAndGoals.md

 ## Already Completed

-- Working endpoints for people, roles, text, journal titles
+- Working endpoints for people, roles, text, journal titles using CRUD functionality
 - Working referee review flow through the manuscripts
+- Set up database both locally, and in the cloud
+- Deployed in Python Anywhere
 - Start of a GUI the basic skeleton

 ## General